habitat-sh/habitat/README.md

 The project requires that the name used is your real name.
 No contributions utilizing pseudonyms will be accepted nor will anonymous contributions.

 Git makes it easy to add this line to your commit messages.
 Make sure the `user.name` and `user.email` are set in your git configs.
-Use the `-s` or `--signoff` to add the Signed-off-by line tp the end of the commit message.
+Use `-s` or `--signoff` to add the Signed-off-by line to the end of the commit message.

 ## Development environment with hab-studio